bounswe/bounswe2024group1/README.md

 With the hot reloading setup, Vite dev server will hot reload all your changes, however you'll need to restart if you make any changes to package.json as the `node_modules` are fetched as part of the start command.

-## Development
+### Development

 For general development purposes, it is recommended to use the development docker compose setup mentioned above.
 Please refer to each project's repository for further detail on how to develop.

 ## Deployment

 We use DigitalOcean's App Platform with the DigitalOcean Container Registry.
 We have a single registry that all images are pulled from.
-The app platformwill automatically deploy the latest image from the registry when a push happens.
+The app platform will automatically deploy the latest image from the registry when a push happens.

 The deployment process is very simple.
 When following the sets, if two sets of commands are given, execute only the commands for the environment you're deploying to: